See "Lupron and Fraudulent Data" at right.

 Harvard Community Health Plan's Response to Request for Production of Documents

 Example of Attorney Letters Rec'd re: lupron litigation

 ***** Please TAKE NOTE *****: regarding the matter of HOMICIDE and lupron ... the FDA has rec'd a MedWatch report for lupron with a reported adverse event of "Homicide".
 Scroll below, to end of 'Introduction to this page', for further details.

-Note the hidden data on Lupron that is detailed within Lupron Victims' Hub's "Amicus curiae", linked at left.
-And also see the Takeda study on 'depression/suicide and GnRHa use' and note the censure of 'Study Results', 'Discussion' and 'Conclusions' on pages 4 - 7, and ponder the TOTAL BLACK-OUT of 'Key Findings' and 'Conclusions' for pages 87 - 175.
-This data was censured because "disclosure would be prejudicial to commercial interests."
-For further details on the censure of the results of this study, see post on Homepage, under 'Noteworthy News', with a date of "rec'd December 2012".
+See the Takeda study on 'depression/suicide and GnRHa use' and note the censure of 'Study Results', 'Discussion' and 'Conclusions' on pages 4 - 7, and ponder the TOTAL BLACK-OUT of 'Key Findings' and 'Conclusions' for pages 87 - 175 (88 pages totally redacted).
+This data was censored because "disclosure would be prejudicial to commercial interests."
+For further details on the redaction of results of this study, see post under 'Noteworthy News', with a date of "rec'd December 2012", on 'Homepage'.